 This course is suitable for anyone with regulatory accountability for reporting suspicious activity.
 Specifically, those who report SARS to their local Financial Intelligence Unit; including, Money Laundering Reporting Officers (MLROs), Deputy MLROs, nominated Officers and those in the UK holding CF11 status.

-At the end of the course your understanding will be tested with a quiz and downloaded certificate of completion.
+At the end of this course your understanding will be tested with a quiz and you will be awarded a certificate of completion once the course is complete.

 Whilst the GTA facilitates the training for ICA qualifications, you need toenrol online directly with the ICA.
 Scroll down when you reach this page and enter Guernsey when it asks ‘Where are you based?’
 You can then follow the process to enrol.